hacdias/webdav/README.md

 # Enable or disable debug logging.
 Default is 'false'.
 debug: false

+# Disable sniffing the files to detect their content type.
+Default is 'false'.
+noSniff: false

 # The directory that will be able to be accessed by the users when connecting.
 # This directory will be used by users unless they have their own 'directory' defined.
 # Default is '.' (current directory).